Shenzhi-Chen/DeepSTARR-Mouse/README.md

 This repository contains the code used to train the models, make predictions, and design tissue-specific enhancers by [Ledidi](https://www.biorxiv.org/content/10.1101/2025.04.22.650035v1).

 ## Sequence-to-accessibility Model training
-Data were used for Sequence-to-accessibility model training are uploaded at HuggingFace (https://huggingface.co/datasets/Shenzhi-Chen/DeepSTARR-Mouse-dataset/accessibility_model_dataset).
+Data were used for Sequence-to-accessibility model training are uploaded at Hugging Face: [accessibility_model_dataset](https://huggingface.co/datasets/Shenzhi-Chen/DeepSTARR-Mouse-dataset/accessibility_model_dataset).
 To train and evaluate models across 3 cross-validation folds for 3 tissues (heart, limb, and midbrain/CNS), download the `accessibility_model_dataset` and run the following script:
 ```
 Accessibility_model_training/Run_models.sh